 visits may be made at the request of the instructor or intern.

-Year Two Interns: For this shorter placement, Field Advisors develop a telephone relationship with the agency and are available to visit with the intern and instructor on any issues that may arise.
-A visit is expected in the case of a new agency and/or instructor.
+Year Two Interns: For this shorter placement, Field Advisors contact the agency via phone/email and are available to visit with the intern and instructor on any issues that may arise.
+A visit is expected in the case of a new agency and/or instructor or as requested by the practicum office.
 The visit will take place earlier in the term in order to assist and support this new setting.

 It is most important that the Practicum Instructor initiate discussion with the Field Advisor as soon as he/she feels an intern is experiencing problems.
 This makes it possible for the Field Advisor and Practicum Instructor to work together to assist the intern early in the practicum placement while there is still enough time to resolve the difficulty.
 Special procedures have been established to address Student-in-Difficulty in the practicum placement.

-Should there be an issue while you are in placement that you are not able to resolve with your Practicum Instructor, please contact your assigned Field Advisor.
+Students & Practicum Instructors: Should there be an issue that you are not able to resolve at the placement†please contact your assigned Field Advisor right away.

-Field Advisors initiate and implement ‘Student-in-difficulty’ procedures in situations where the Practicum Instructor has identified that the intern is not meeting expectations.
-This is also done to report any conflict that arises between a student and the Practicum Instructor, or when an intern identifies learning issues within the placement.
+Field Advisors initiate and implement "Student-in-difficulty" procedures in situations where the Practicum Instructor has identified that the intern is not meeting expectations.
+Intern-in-difficulty procedures are also initiated to report any conflict that arises between a student and the Practicum Instructor, or when an intern identifies learning issues or challenges within the placement.

-e.
-Timeframe for follow up, and timeframe for student’s placement.
+††††††† e.† Timeframe for follow up, and timeframe for studentís placement.